ggfja/happiness/README.md

 # happiness
-Search for presence of the current signal
+Happiness is a search for presence of the current signal.